muratk5n/thirdwave/en/mbl/2024/week02.md

 ---

-That's a great idea..
-Next up, a Federal Wealth Tax to close the 34 trillion dollar federal debt hole.
+States should pass Wealth Tax proposals, federal one needed too to close the 34 trillion dollar federal debt hole.

-WSJ: "California’s Wealth Tax Arrives..
-Democrats want to tax assets to fill the state’s $68 billion budget hole"

 ---